CATEGORIES OF MEMBERSHIP

 6. SUBSCRIPTIONS AND JOINING FEES

-i) The annual subscriptions, joining fee, bar levy and any locker fee for all classes of membership shall be at such rates as the Board shall decide.
+i) The annual subscriptions, joining fee, bar account and any locker fee for all categories of membership shall be at such rates as the Board shall decide.

-iii) For Full 7 Day, 5½ day, 5 day and Under 40 Members subscriptions and the joining fee may be paid in full, or in instalments, subject to a surcharge as decided by the Board but the full amount for the other items shown in Byelaw 6.i) and any applicable levies must be paid in advance.
+iii) For Flexible Lifestyle Premier, Gold, Silver, Bronze, Green, 5 day (reserved rights) and 35 and Under Members subscriptions and the joining fee may be paid in full, or in instalments, subject to a surcharge as decided by the Board but the full amount for the other items shown in Byelaw 6.i) and any applicable levies must be paid in advance.
 Two consecutive instalments not paid by the due date will result in the balance of the subscription becoming payable immediately and the offer of paying by instalments withdrawn.

-iv) All payments shall be made to the General Manager by cash or cheque or by any other agreed means.
+iv) All payments shall be made to the General Manager/Club Secretary by cheque or by any other agreed means.

 v) No newly elected Member shall use any of the Club facilities before payment of the required entrance fee and subscription.
 Should such amounts not be paid within one month of advice of election, membership shall be deemed null and void unless the Member can satisfy the Board of sufficient cause for such delay.